zachvalenta/jvns.ca/content/post/2016-11-10-a-few-drawings-about-linux.markdown

 it!) so I need to figure out which things are within my capabilities (a lighting bolt? stars? hearts? okay!) and will communicate what I want.

+You will probably also notice that I struggle to keep a consistent font weight :) I'm learning what I think looks good slowly.
 I've been using this Android app called "infinite design" to make vector drawings and they turn out nicer.

 <div align="center">
 <a href="/images/drawings/syscalls.svg"> <img src="/images/drawings/syscalls.png">